-TPACT's investment in U.S. Treasury securities are registered securities held by its agent in TPACT's name.
 TPACT's investments in equity index funds are not categorized as to custodial credit risk because the investment is not evidenced by securities that exist in physical or book entry form.

 TPACT's cash deposits are FDIC insured up to \$250,000 and balances above the FDIC insured limit are swept daily into an ICS account which are secured 100% by FDIC.